ska-telescope/ska-sdp-func/docs/src/adding_new_functions.rst

       .. autofunction:: ska_sdp_func.vector_add

-   - Remember to update the ``index.rst`` file to add the page to the table of contents, if necessary.
+   - Remember to update the ``index.rst`` files to add the page to the table of contents, if necessary.

-Worked Example
+Worked example
 ==============

 For a very simple example of how to implement a function both in C++ and call